What is an Expression of Interest (EOI)?

 - All retirement benefits will be fully funded by the seller at the time of closing.

-- Working Capital as of closing date should be normal and adequate to continue the business in the ordinary course.
+- Working Capital as of the closing date should be normal and adequate to continue the business in the ordinary course.

-- All facilities contracts, vendor contracts, employment contracts, and customer contracts shall be transferred to the buyer without any extra payment apart from what has been mentioned in the above section of “Purchase Price.”
+- All facilities contracts, vendor contracts, employment contracts, and customer contracts shall be transferred to the buyer without any extra payment apart from what has been mentioned in the section of “Purchase Price.”

 - Due Diligence – As a next step, the buyer asks for an opportunity to conduct due diligence with complete satisfaction.
 It asks for an opportunity to conduct due diligence of both the business and the seller.
 It also highlights major areas that the buyer would be looking at while conducting the same.
-It may include diligence on Finance, Legal, Business, Customer Contracts, Vendor Contracts, Sales and Marketing, Human Resources, Facility, Technology, Plant, and Machinery, etc.
+This may include diligence on Finance, Legal, Business, Customer Contracts, Vendor Contracts, Sales and Marketing, Human Resources, Facility, Technology, Plant and Machinery, etc.

 - Transaction Structure – The buyer explains the transaction structure they are interested in.
 It deals with whether they are interested in a complete buyout of the company or just a carve-out of any division.
 It mentions the type of assets and contracts the buyer would be interested in taking with the earn-outs structure.
 It also mentions how the buyer is going to fund the purchase price for the transaction, which can either be from the cash balance on their balance sheet or a bank loan.